The fender needs to be buffed out, and the brakes need work, but solid overall.

 The early 1900’s – When men were men.

 When you are a gearhead, people you meet often tell you about cool cars that they once owned, or once saw.
 If you are really lucky, they still own those cool cars, and they want to show them off.
 The other day when I was writing that blog about that hidden 1964 Corvette Convertible with the factory fuel injection, I realized that I actually know about a 1963 split window Corvette too!
-Much like every cool car though, it comes with a story. » Continue reading more of this post…
+Much like every cool car though, it comes with a story.
+Continue reading Is That A 1963 Split Window Corvette Under That Car Cover?

 This stuff amazes me every time I see it.
 People buy a new car, and stuff it away in a time capsule for a few decades without every enjoying it.
 Then, the future happens, they blow the dust off the car, and tada! it’s 1985 again Michael.
 Who has the money to do this you ask?
 I have no idea, but it’s fascinating to me, so I recommend that wealthy people continue to do so.